-There are many types of meditation, but the two basic forms are spiritually-framed meditation and nonspiritual meditation.
+There are many types of meditation, but the two basic forms are spiritually framed meditation and nonspiritual meditation.

 Many mesothelioma treatment centers host spiritual meditation programs, such as the MD Anderson Cancer Center’s “Introduction to Centering Prayer.”
-These programs are designed for patients of all faiths and denominations, and focus on generating peace through deeper awareness.
+These programs are designed for patients of all faiths and denominations and focus on generating peace through deeper awareness.
 Hospice-employed clergy members may also provide guidance for spiritual meditation.

-One Italian survey found that almost all of the cancer patients who identified as religious churchgoers felt that prayer and meditation helped them cope with their illness.
+One Italian survey found that almost all cancer patients who identified as religious churchgoers felt that prayer and meditation helped them cope with their illness.
 Studies have also found that spiritual coping methods including meditation can help patients adjust to a cancer diagnosis.

 Meditation does not have to have a spiritual focus.
 Patients can practice it without a religious inclination.
-In one small survey, non-religious cancer patients explained that they practiced meditation to obtain peace of mind.
+In one small survey, nonreligious cancer patients explained that they practiced meditation to obtain peace of mind.

-Mindfulness-Based Stress Reduction (MBSR) is a popular form of non-religious meditation.
+Mindfulness-Based Stress Reduction (MBSR) is a popular form of nonreligious meditation.
 This style is especially prevalent in the cancer community.
 Several hospitals (including the Abramson Cancer Center and the University of California San Diego Health System) offer eight-week MBSR programs for cancer patients.
 These courses help patients channel their own inner wisdom to rise above illnesses, stressors and other challenges in their personal life.

 In one small study, 89 cancer patients completed a seven-week MBSR program.
 Participants reported immediate improvements in their sleep quality, fatigue, stress and mood, and maintained these benefits through their six-month follow-up visit.

 When looking for a counselor, two of the most important factors are the patient’s comfort level and the counselor’s experience.

-A counselor should be warm and caring.
+- A counselor should be warm and caring.

-One of the best sources for a counselor is by word-of-mouth from other cancer patients.
+- One of the best sources for a counselor is by word of mouth from other cancer patients.

-Pet therapy, also known as animal-assisted therapy, employs the use of animals in the treatment of a disease or illness.
+Pet therapy, also known as animal-assisted therapy, employs the use of animals in the emotional treatment of a disease or illness.
 Pet therapy can range from watching fish swim in an aquarium to petting a dog to caring for livestock.
 A friendly animal companion can ease some of the stress and anxiety of dealing with mesothelioma.

 Scientific studies prove that pet therapy can benefit patients.
-Lower medication costs, longer life, increased alertness, and an improved mood are just some of the health benefits of pet therapy.
+Lower medication costs, longer life, increased alertness and an improved mood are just some of the health benefits of pet therapy.
 While pet therapy should not be considered a replacement for conventional medicine, it is a wonderfully effective complement to traditional methods.